nmerouze/stack/README.md

 The public API of the package is stable and you can use it right now to make your application.
 I don't indend to break any existing feature but will add new features to make the framework more useful for production.
 [Look at the documentation](http://godoc.org/github.com/nmerouze/stack/jsonapi).

-Checkout the ["unstable features" section](#unstable-features) below to read about upcoming/work-in-progress features.
+Checkout the ["Unstable Features" section](#unstable-features) below to read about upcoming/work-in-progress features.

 # Getting started